 OCTOBER 2002 (HELD ON BOWEN ISLAND)

 Technology and Violence

 In the third annual Joanne Brown Symposium that took place on Bowen Island in October of 2002, 16 participants gathered to explore issues related to "Technology and Violence."
 Invited presenters included Richard Lee, professor of anthropology at the University of Toronto, Joy Parr, holder of the Farley Chair and a member of the Department of the Humanities, and Robert Menzies of the school of criminology at Simon Fraser University.

 OCTOBER 2001 (HELD ON BOWEN ISLAND)

 Violence and Poesis

 The 2001 symposium featured Stephen K. Levine from the faculty of Social Science and the program in Social and Political Thought, York University.
-Professor Levine brings a background in social thought, arts therapy, philosophy and anthropology to the questions of violence and poesis in the arts and trauma in life.
-His background in poetics and the theatre provided a foundation for fifteen invited academics, psychologists and and social praxis individuals to discuss violence and its alternatives.
+Professor Levine brings a background in social thought, arts therapy, philosophy, and anthropology to the questions of violence and poesis in the arts and trauma in life.
+His background in poetics and the theatre provided a foundation for fifteen invited academics, psychologists, and social praxis individuals to discuss violence and its alternatives.